basecamp/policies/privacy/index.md

 * **Right to Restrict Processing.** This is your right to request restriction of how and why your personal information is used or processed, including opting out of sale of personal information.
 (Again: we never have and never will sell your personal data.)
 * **Right to Object.** You have the right, in certain situations, to object to how or why your personal information is processed.
 * **Right to Portability.** You have the right to receive the personal information we have about you and the right to transmit it to another party.
 If you want to export data from your accounts, you can do so directly by following these instructions for [HEY](https://hey.com/faqs/#if-i-don-t-like-hey-can-i-export-my-email-and-contacts), [Basecamp 3](https://3.basecamp-help.com/article/150-export-your-basecamp-data), [Basecamp 2](https://2.basecamp-help.com/article/247-exporting-account-data), [Basecamp Classic](https://classic.basecamp-help.com/article/524-exports), [Highrise](https://support.highrise-help.com/category/314-imports-exports), [Campfire](https://support.campfire-help.com/article/146-how-do-i-export-cancel-my-account), and [Backpack](https://support.backpack-help.com/article/289-can-i-export-my-data-out-of-backpack).
-* **Right to not Be Subject to Automated Decision-Making.** You have the right to object to and prevent any decision that could have a legal, or similarly significant, effect on you from being made solely based on automated processes.
+* **Right to not Be Subject to Automated Decision-Making.** You have the right to object to and prevent any decision that could have a legal or similarly significant effect on you from being made solely based on automated processes.
 This right is limited if the decision is necessary for performance of any contract between you and us, is allowed by applicable law, or is based on your explicit consent.
 * **Right to Non-Discrimination.** We do not and will not charge you a different amount to use our products, offer you different discounts, or give you a lower level of customer service because you have exercised your data privacy rights.
 However, the exercise of certain rights may, by virtue of your exercising those rights, prevent you from using our Services.

-Many of these rights can be exercised by signing in and directly updating your account information.
+Many of these rights can be exercised by signing in and updating your account information.

 If you have questions about exercising these rights or need assistance, please contact us at [privacy@37signals.com](mailto:privacy@37signals.com) or at 37signals LLC, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
-For requests to delete personal information or know what personal information has been collected, we will first verify your identity using a combination of at least two pieces of information already collected including your user email address.
-If an authorized agent is corresponding on your behalf, we will first need written consent with a signature from the account holder before proceeding.
+If an authorized agent is corresponding on your behalf, we will need written consent with a signature from the account holder before proceeding.

 If you are in the EU or UK, you can contact your data protection authority to file a complaint or learn more about local privacy laws.